Should you be cleaning up your beauty routine, or is the safer beauty movement just hype?

 Fear-mongering articles without the science to back up claims is not my style, so I’m not going to use scare tactics or made up statistics here.
 I’m just going to tell you what I know and how I chose to interpret current evidence.
 You’re smart enough to form your own opinion and decide what’s best for you and your family.

 Here’s what we know so far about the safety of beauty and personal care products:

 Skin absorbs what you put on it.

 Our skin is the biggest organ on our bodies.
 And it absorbs the chemicals we put on it.
 BUT we don’t know how much.
 It’s not as simple as a percentage, like the 60% rumor.
-The truth is, there are several factors that go into how much product skin absorbs, such as the particular chemical put on the skin, skin integrity, concentration and exposure time of the chemical, and location of application.
-So the rate and amount of chemicals absorbed into the body is unclear, however there is evidence that chemicals from beauty products are absorbed through the skin into the bloodstream and lymphatic system1.
+The truth is, there are several factors that go into how much product skin absorbs, such as the particular chemical put on the skin, skin integrity, concentration and exposure time of the chemical, and location of the application.
+So the rate and amount of chemicals absorbed into the body are unclear, however, there is evidence that chemicals from beauty products are absorbed through the skin into the bloodstream and lymphatic system1.
 Other products can be ingested (like lipstick) or inhaled (perfumes) unintentionally.